AishaEvering/PyTorch_Exercises/Classification.md

     a("`Forward Pass to get logits`") --> b("`Softmax Function to get probabilities, sum of classes = 1`") --> c("`Argmax to get highest probability`")

 ```
+* **😤 Where I Got Stuck**

+  * Sometimes I'll walk away and when I run the same code I get an error that the tensor is not on the correct device.
+I could just at `...to(device)` at the end but there's no real need the code was working perfectly fine before.
+If I rebuild the model everything is back to normal.
+   * Make sure you get the in_features, and out_features correct.
+I mis-read my binary y label as 2 instead of the layer should return 1 value.
+Found the issue and fixed it.